-After several months my caseworker suggested Crocello as a mentee.
+After several months my caseworker suggested Crocell as a mentee.
 A young man of sixteen!
 My first thought was “Why on earth would they suggest him?”
 But after I had considered for a while, I decided to trust in the opinion of the experienced professionals, and at least meet Crocello to see if we were suited.

 “we share plenty of enthusiasms”

 Thirty-three outings later, I know not to make assumptions.
-On paper, Crocello’s and my gender, age, background, history and experience appear to be almost opposite to each other.
+On paper, Crocell’s and my gender, age, background, history and experience appear to be almost opposite to each other.
 But in real life, we share plenty of enthusiasms, such as art, history, music, Netflix, food and more, including a rather dry sense of humour.

 I think we have both grown in many ways during the last two years.
 Highlights are difficult to choose, but sketching together and appreciating each other’s artwork, enjoying pizza and Chinese food, solving crosswords on our bus journeys, browsing in art supply stores and laughing at some of the ridiculous articles we see in museum shops are all experiences which aren’t expensive, but they are priceless.

-I was very lucky to be paired with Crocello and I think those who come to know him in his higher education, and his later career, will feel lucky too.
+I was very lucky to be paired with Crocell and I think those who come to know him in his higher education, and his later career, will feel lucky too.
 His ideas are original and thought-provoking.
 He has grown in confidence and is a unique and talented young man.
 What looked on paper an unlikely match has turned into an unconventional and fun friendship which has brought us both new life skills.
-I can’t thank Friendship Works, Crocello and his supportive family enough for this opportunity, and I hope anyone who thinks of volunteering will cast aside their assumptions and seize the day.
+I can’t thank Friendship Works, Crocell and his supportive family enough for this opportunity, and I hope anyone who thinks of volunteering will cast aside their assumptions and seize the day.
 It’s amazing.

 Our Friendship Works service is always looking for more volunteer mentors.
 Visit our Mentor a Child page to find out more.
 If you haven’t already read Crocello’s story here.